 While the decision to take a salutogenic approach to explaining wellbeing may be innovative and relatively unexplored in application to social quality, it can be argued that the theory of social quality is in itself, a salutogenic approach to understanding health and wellbeing.
 The current theory of social quality addresses the in-built relationships that exist between the social factors and related systems that impact health (the four quadrants of the model).
+The aim of this paper is to demonstrate concept that focuses on factors that support human health and well-being rather than on factors that cause disease Antonovsky, A. (1990) Salutogenesis: Studying health vs. Studying disease Congress for Clinical Psychology and Psychotherapy, Berlin..

-The aim of this paper is to demonstrate how trust underpins the four quadrants.
+15 The term salutogenesis comes from the Latin salus = health and the Greek genesis = origin and is a how trust underpins the four quadrants.
 Trust plays an important role in the social systems and institutions that make up each of the four quadrants in the current model of social quality.
-A salutogenic approach to understanding social quality is beneficial as it guides us to investigate and evaluate the in-built conflicts16 or relationships that exist between the four domains outlined in the current model.
+A salutogenic approach to understanding social quality is beneficial as it guides us to investigate and evaluate the in-built conflicts 16 or relationships that exist between the four domains outlined in the current model.
 Put simply, salutogenisis argues that the conflict that exists between social systems is related to the unequal distribution of health and wellbeing; both of which can be understood as being important to social quality.
 If we take this approach to look at the current model of social quality, we may be able to understand inequalities in health by looking at the conflict or relationships between each of the four quadrants (all of which can be argued to be comprised and/or affected by social systems).
 As this paper will demonstrate, trust underpins a number of the social systems that play a role in each of the quadrants; therefore, trust underpins the Theory of Social Quality.